aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-series/_index.md

 Aspose.Slides for Node.js via Java allows you to update or change a series name in its chart data and legend.

-This Javascript code shows you how to change a series' name in its chart data `ChartDataWorkbook`:
+This JavaScript code shows you how to change a series' name in its chart data `ChartDataWorkbook`:

 ```javascript
 var pres = new aspose.slides.Presentation();